jschoeneberger/bergerblog/content/post/wwc_base_eq/index.md

 ---
-date: "2022-28-02"
-diagram: true
-highlight: true
-math: true
-title: Assessing Baseline Equivalence Using What Works Clearinghouse Standards
+title: "Assessing Baseline Equivalence Using What Works Clearinghouse Standards"
-tags: ["RCT", "WWC", "What Works Clearinghouse", "random assignment", "baseline equivalence", "causal inference", "covariate balance"]
+diagram: yes
+date: '2022-28-02'
+math: yes
+highlight: yes
+tags:
+- RCT
+- WWC
+- What Works Clearinghouse
+- random assignment
+- baseline equivalence
+- causal inference
+- covariate balance
 ---

 Research studies using random assignment are considered the "gold standard" because they yield balance on both observed and unobserved covariates between treatment groups.
 A small conceptual detail that is often left behind, however is that this balance is achieved _in expectation_.
 The reality is that imbalance among covariates between groups, sometimes called unhappy randomization, occurs more frequently than we'd like to admit.
 In fact, it occurs frequently enough that methodologists have developed methods for _re_-randomizing to achieve covariate balance (see Morgan & Rubin, 2012; 2015).